It is important to have the right base for a resin driveway.

 What is the distinction between a Base and a Sub-base?

-A resin bound installation has two bases.
-The base and the subbase are the key components.
+Two bases are essential for resin bound installations: the base and sub-base.
 While it is confusing to differentiate between these two bases, they are equally important to understand and do the right thing.

 The base refers to the surface where the resin bound material is laid and bonds.
 This is also called the ‘binder route’.
 Sometimes the term “base” is incorrectly used to mean the entire structure under the resin bound system (including sub-base), so be sure to distinguish them.